omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 price is losing those nuances.
 This could be perfectly reasonable had those perspectives ran their course.
-But this is hardly the case: generalizations of this ILT algorithm are utterly unalike when guided by each of those different point of views.
+But this is hardly the case: generalizations of this ILT algorithm are utterly unalike when guided by each of those different points of view.

 For example, the LMS filter may be generalized to other adaptive filters, such as the Kalman filter which is commonly used in varied situations, from trajectory optimization to econometric smoothing.
 The perceptron may be generalized to other classification algorithms (in a way, it's a special case of logistic regression, support vector machines and feedforward neural networks).
-And the temporal difference algorithm is a basis for many algorithms (e.g.
+And the temporal differences algorithm is a basis for many algorithms (e.g.
 Q-learning) in optimal control and autonomous agents, and it can be used to train computers to play backgammon or super-mario better than you can.

-None of those generalizations are obvious by considering the ILT alone.
+None of those generalizations is obvious by considering the ILT alone.
 But all of them are quite natural as a development of the ideas that led to the ILT in the first place, from the 3 different starting points.